yarko/scrapedoc/source/tutorials/intro.rst

 You can add comments, which begin with '#' and extend to the end of the line.

-There is an alternate form for selecting tables and variables, which may help to the commands in your script (and what they apply to) stand out.
+There is an alternate form for selecting tables and variables, which may help the commands in your script (and what they apply to) stand out.
 If you'd like, in place of::

    table outline